Oil drops after strong rally, demand hopes limit losses

 Crude stocks last week fell for a third straight week, dropping 6.6 million barrels to 469 million barrels, their lowest since March, according to the Energy Information Administration.
 Analysts in a Reuters poll had forecast a 985,000-barrel increase.

 Brent has risen for the previous nine sessions, its longest sustained period of gains since January 2019.
-On Wednesday, was the eighth daily rise for U.S. crude.
+Wednesday had marked the eighth daily rise for U.S. crude.

-However, some analysts say prices have moved too far ahead of the underlying fundamentals.
+Some analysts say prices have moved too far ahead, and could tempt producers to open their taps a bit more.

-Stocks were flat in early trading in Asia on Thursday as investors kept tapping the brakes on runs in asset prices after taking in tepid U.S. inflation data and comments from the Federal Reserve chief affirming the outlook for a slow recovery.
+“Despite finding support for the large draw in the U.S. crude stockpiles... oil prices couldn’t hold into its gains possibly on the expectation that Saudi Arabia could roll back their unilateral Feb/Mar production cuts and that OPEC could signal more production coming back online at the March meeting given the sizzling recovery in oil prices,” said Stephen Innes, chief global markets strategist at brokerage Axi.

+Asian shares rested at record highs on Thursday as investors digested recent meaty gains, though the promise of endless free money to sustain buying was reaffirmed by benign U.S. inflation data and a very dovish outlook from the Federal Reserve.

 Crude has jumped since November as governments kicked off vaccination drives for COVID-19 while putting in place large stimulus packages to boost economic activity, and the world’s top producers kept a lid on supply.